BMW Art Cars

 • Top speed: 225 km/h

 A.R.
-Penck and his BMW Art Car
+Penck and the BMW Art Car

 “I am also interested in exploring technical design,” commented Penck when considering the design of the Z1.
 In the artistic design for his BMW Art Car, the painter was inspired by a product which in his opinion was a mark of the creativity of those engineers and designers who were able to evolve particular freedom of imaginative expression in the development of this automobile.
 In this respect, this Z1 simultaneously lives up to the name BMW Art Car in several senses.